ibomdv/dlp/README.md

 ## Update 28.July 2026

 You will find very important information below in QUICK-START regarding operation with the DRMLogPlotter-rebuild.

+- There is now also a .bin file and an AppImage for Raspberry OS "Trixie"!
+Initial tests have been successful.

 - An attempt was made to optimize reading the audio code information from the PC screen, though this remains experimental.
 - The main GUI layout has been corrected for Linux (including AppImage and Raspberry Pi);